GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### False scheduling to match the patron's desired date is much more common in our discipline than elsewhere in engineering.
+> ### SQL, Lisp, and Haskell are the only programming languages that I've seen where one spends more time thinking than typing.
 >
-> ~ *Fred Brooks*
+> ~ *Philip Greenspun*

 ---
 ## 🏎 Quick Facts